maybebyte/anthesis/freebsd-entertainment-center.md

 Plus](https://en.wikichip.org/wiki/intel/microarchitectures/goldmont_plus)
 microarchitecture (the Latte Panda Delta's microarchitecture).

-Note that `CPUTYPE?=goldmont-plus` shouldn't be added if you aren't using a Latte Panda Delta or something else with an appropriate CPU.
+Don't add `CPUTYPE?=goldmont-plus` if the computer in question doesn't contain an appropriate CPU.
 Compiling binaries for a microarchitecture other than that of the machine trying to run them will end poorly.

 `MFX` is for [Intel Quick Sync Video](https://www.intel.com/content/www/us/en/architecture-and-technology/quick-sync-video/quick-sync-video-general.html)